pardawalla/cucumber-testng-java-take1/README.md

 Working Tests:
 - ***Web UI test:***
-  - *Scenario: Find and verify details of an existing user car listing on Trademe*
+  - *Scenario: Find and verify details of an existing user car listing on Trademe* This scenario using the listing # and the number plate as the keywords.
+Currently it is checking for the listing with id # 3897609660 and number plate NEC128.
+If the test fails please check that the listing still exists.
+If it doesn't update the test data to match an existing listing.
+- ***API tests:***
+    - *Scenario: St John is in the list of charities in Trandme Sandbox environment* Using the TradeMe Sandbox environment retrieve a list of charities, and confirm that `St John` is included in the list.
+    - *Scenario: I can make a POST Request*
+        Send a post request, and verify that it was successful using httpbin.org
 ## Dev Env
 - Editor: VScode
 - OS: macOS Ventura 13.1